SallyFroMilan/Intermediate-HTML-and-CSS/Table/README.md

 ## HTML TABLE BASICS

-A table can be a handy tool, for giving us quick access to data and allowing us to look up different values.
+A table can be a handy tool, for giving us quick access to data and allowing us to look up different values.<br>
 **HTML tables** allow you to create **two-dimensional tables made of rows and columns**.

 Some data just *really needs to be displayed* in a **table**. **HTML tables** might be *less commonly used* than buttons, links, lists and everything else you’ve learned so far, but there are **some cases where they’re the perfect tool**.